oriolgual/reefpoints/source/posts/2015-05-20-the-new-dockyard-dot-com.md

 a company.
 We've always been considered an *engineering* company but we are now considering ourselves a **User Experience** company.
-All of our design and engineering decisions go into delivering a modern user experience on the web for clients.
+All of our design and engineering decisions go into delivering a modern user experience on the web for our clients.

-The new website is also built how we believe modern web applications should be built: with [Ember.js](http://emberjs.com) on the front-end and [Phoenix](http://phoenixframework.org) on the backend.
+This new website is also built how we believe modern web applications should be built: with [Ember.js](http://emberjs.com) on the front-end and [Phoenix](http://phoenixframework.org) on the backend.